Carolyn B. Gleason is Co-head of the Firm’s Trade, Agriculture and EU Regulatory Practice Group.

-Carolyn has extensive experience in all areas of trade relief, including US antidumping and countervailing duty procedures, and has successfully litigated a number of import-relief cases involving food and agriculture.
-She also has in-depth knowledge of dispute settlement proceedings under the General Agreement on Tariffs and Trade (GATT) and World Trade Organization (WTO), and has served as government counsel and chief private sector counsel in numerous successful dispute settlement actions.
+Carolyn has extensive experience in all areas of trade relief, including US antidumping, countervailing duty and safeguards actions, and has successfully litigated a number of import-relief cases involving food and agriculture.
+She also has in-depth knowledge of dispute settlement proceedings under the General Agreement on Tariffs and Trade (GATT) and World Trade Organization (WTO) and has served as government counsel and chief private sector counsel in a great many successful dispute settlement actions.
 Carolyn has successfully represented clients in international arbitration as well.

-In addition to her trade cases, Carolyn represents clients in multilateral trade negotiations, free trade areas, and bilateral trade disputes, and on market-access issues across the globe.
-She counsels clients as well on agribusiness regulatory matters, all customs issues, food safety and phytosanitary disputes, and export assistance programs (including the Market Access Program, Foreign Market Development Cooperator Program, among others).
+In addition to her trade cases, Carolyn represents clients in multilateral trade negotiations, free trade negotiations and bilateral trade disputes, and on market-access issues across the globe.
+She counsels clients as well on regulatory, trade compliance, customs, food safety, phytosanitary and export assistance matters.

 Carolyn has received, by invitation, a degree from the Japanese Business Study Program from the Institute of International Studies and Training in Japan.